mcantcode/IP-Geolocation-Logger/README.md

 ## Configuration

-To configure the webhook URL, set `getgenv()['Webhook URL']` to your Discord webhook URL as a string in the script.
+To configure the webhook URL, set `getgenv()["Webhook URL"]` to your Discord webhook URL as a string in the script.
 Example:

 ```lua
 getgenv()['Webhook URL'] = "https://discord.com/api/webhooks/your-webhook-id/your-webhook-token"